-For starters, you’ll pay only $9.99 per trade, plus have access to TD Ameritrade’s investing tools and data.
+For starters, there are no commissions on stocks, exchange traded funds or options, plus have access to TD Ameritrade’s investing tools and data.
 The account minimum for IRA is also $0 with a TD Ameritrade account, making this option smart for beginners who just want to dip their toes in at first.

 Read here to find out more about TD Ameritrade.

 As a true robo-advisor, Betterment offers a slightly different approach to IRAs.
 With Betterment, your IRA will be invested across two baskets of investments: a bond ETF basket and a stock ETF basket.

 Since Betterment will help make your investment decisions for you, you won’t have to worry over which individual investments to use.
 Plus, Betterment comes with no account minimums and relatively low fees that range from .15 percent to .35 percent depending on your account balance.